geocer/ocp_lab/README.md

 ```

-* In the OpenShift Web UI service catalog search for "Backend Gerdau Bluegreen Lab" and then click on the **Next** button.
+* In the OpenShift Web UI service catalog search for "Backend Bluegreen Lab" and then click on the **Next** button.
 * Enter the requested info.
 Your Gitlab project code created in previous steps are required.

 ![Search in Catalog](./images/step8.1.png)